 - Testosterone is one of many male hormones which may be raised in women with PCOS.
 Other include DHEAS and Androstenedione.

-- Women of all races and ethnicities are at risk for PCOS, but your risk for PCOS may be higher if you are obese or if you have a mother, sister, or aunt with PCOS.
+- Women of all races and ethnicities are at risk for PCOS, but your risk for PCOS may be higher if you are obese or if your mother, sister, or aunt has PCOS.

 - PCOS may not be just a reproductive disorder in women.
 It is rather a metabolic disorder (with reproductive dysfunction) that can be seen in both men and women.